rednafi-archive/protomate/README.md

 ```

-This should create a new local and remote git repository, connect them and open vs code for you code immediately!!!
+This should create a new local and remote git repository, connect them and open vs code for you to start coding immediately.